apache/pekko/docs/src/main/paradox/typed/mailboxes.md

 ## Introduction

-Each actor in Akka has a `Mailbox`, this is where the messages are enqueued before being processed by the actor.
+Each actor in Pekko has a `Mailbox`, this is where the messages are enqueued before being processed by the actor.

 By default an unbounded mailbox is used, this means any number of messages can be enqueued into the mailbox.